-The remaining Diplodocus was completed, boxed, and shipped to Munich’s Staatssammlung für Paläontologie und Geologie in November and December of 1934, completing an exchange for fossils received from Germany five years previously (Carnegie Institute 1934:40).
+The remaining Diplodocus was completed, boxed, and shipped to Munich’s Bayerische Staatssammlung für Paläontologie und Geologie in November and December of 1934, completing an exchange for fossils received from Germany five years previously (Carnegie Institute 1934:40).
 On arrival, however, the cast was not mounted, but instead stored in the basement of the Alte Akademie, which also housed the rest of the paleontological collections.
-The replica was long assumed to have been lost during bombing in 1944, along with the Spinosaurus aegypticus holotype BSP 1912 VIII 19.
-However the cast had been removed from the building before the bombing raid, and while the elements themselves were not destroyed, the record of where they had been moved to was lost.
+The replica was long assumed to have been destroyed during World War Two, specifically during a British Royal Air Force bombing in April 1944, along with the Spinosaurus aegyptiacus holotype BSP 1912 VIII 19 and other dinosaur remains from Egypt.
+However, the cast had been removed from the building before the bombing raid, and while the elements themselves were not destroyed, the record of where they had been moved to was lost.
 It now seems the cast was taken to an abandoned convent on the outskirts of Munich.
-It is believed that a group of hippies, holding parties in the convent during the 1960s, found some cast bones, took these home and attracted the attention of the authorities, who then discovered the crates (sources who wish to remain anonymous, pers. comm.).
-At any rate, the cast was restored to the Munich museum in 1977, but has remained in storage ever since.
-Calls for it to be mounted as one of the attractions of a new museum at the Nymphenburg castle came to nothing, partly because the museum authorities favoured a lighter and stronger resin cast over the maintenance-intensive plaster one.
+It is believed that a group of hippies, holding parties in the convent during the 1960s, found some cast bones, took them home, and attracted the attention of authorities who then discovered the crates (sources who wish to remain anonymous, pers. comm., 2022).
+At any rate, the cast was returned to the Munich museum in 1977 but has remained in storage ever since.
+Calls for it to be mounted as one of the attractions of a new museum at the Nymphenburg castle came to nothing, partly because the museum authorities favored a lighter and stronger resin cast over the maintenance-intensive plaster one.